Peter's Got Woods: Plot

-To replace Brian as a friend, Peter becomes BFFs with Woods and the two spend their days giving gifts, sculpting themselves up with trees, riding bikes, camping in the backyard, wrestling in their tent like two children, etc. During this, Peter and Woods sing a parody of "You Two" from Chitty Chitty Bang Bang.

-One day during a date at the movie theater, Brian is forced to admit to Shauna that he is still loyal to Peter.
+Meanwhile, during a date at the movie theater, Brian is forced to admit to Shauna that he is still loyal to Peter.
 Shauna, however, hates Peter for sabotaging them and makes Brian choose between her or Peter.
-Brian likewise chooses to remain loyal to Peter and they break up.
-Noticing the situation, Mayor Adam West, as a joke, offers Brian popcorn to cheer him up, but Brian sees cream corn in the popcorn bag.

-When Brian comes back home, he sees that his life has been given to James Woods.
-Woods sleeps on the bed with Peter and Lois, Peter and Woods now play fetch with each other, and they act as if they do not see Brian as their friend or relative anymore.
+Brian chooses Peter and they break up.
+When Brian comes back home, he sees that Woods has replaced him; he sleeps on the bed with Peter and Lois, he plays fetch with Peter, and they both ignore Brian.

 Over time, Peter and Brian get bored without each other and they decide to reconcile.
-However, Peter notices that Woods has become obsessive with their friendship, he goes into a tirade at Peter for missing 5 minutes of a dinner.
-To rid themselves of Woods for good, Peter and Brian plant a trap baited with pieces of Reese's peanut candy ending in a crate.
-The plan works and Woods ends up being locked up in a crate, which according to Peter is later examined by "top men".
+However, Peter notices that Woods has become obsessive with their friendship after he goes into a tirade at Peter for missing 5 minutes of a dinner.
+To rid themselves of Woods for good, Peter and Brian plant a trap baited with Reese's Pieces, ending in a crate held up by a stick tied to a rope.
+The plan works and Woods ends up trapped underneath the crate, which he is then locked up inside and taken to a storage warehouse where, according to Peter, he will later be examined by "top men".

 Production

 The episode was written by Danny Smith and was directed by Peter Shin, Chuck Klein, and Zac Moncrief before the conclusion of the fourth production season.
-The episode was initially scheduled for September 18, 2005 but was aired a week earlier due to FOX delaying the broadcast of the episode "Perfect Castaway" over sensitivity for Hurricane Katrina victims, as the episode made many jokes about tropical storms.
+The episode was initially scheduled for September 18, 2005, but was aired a week earlier due to FOX delaying the broadcast of the episode "Perfect Castaway" over sensitivity for Hurricane Katrina victims, as the episode made many jokes about tropical storms.
 Although most episodes of Family Guy are rated TV-14, "Peter's Got Woods" was rated TV-PG.

 In addition to the regular cast, actors Gary Cole, Michael Dorn, Susana Esteban, Jonathan Frakes, Rachael MacFarlane, Patrick Stewart, Fred Tatasciore, Gabrielle Union, Wally Wingert, and James Woods.
 In a cutaway of Star Trek: The Next Generation, actors Patrick Stewart, Jonathan Frakes, and Michael Dorn reprised their roles of Captain Picard, Commander Riker, and Lt.
 Commander Worf respectively.
 Recurring guest voices include Alex Breckenridge, Mike Henry, John Viener, and Adam West, who portrays an exaggerated version of himself.

 Marina Sirtis, also of Star Trek: The Next Generation, was also cast in the episode reprising her role of Counselor Deanna Troi.
 Her scene, however, was removed from the final cut and is only available on DVD bonus features.